Bible concordance: Syriac

 Charles Schaaf's "Lexicon Syriacum" (Leyden, 1709) practically serves the purpose of a concordance to the Peshito version.

 English

 The earliest concordances in English were published in the middle of the sixteenth century, the first by Thomas Gybson in 1535 (for the New Testament only), and the second in 1550 by John Marbeck.
+In 1589, Two Right Profitable and Fruitfull Concordances was published by the Queen's printer, Christopher Barker, with royal endorsement centralizing the English biblical concordance form.
+This work was regularly bound in to the rear of bibles printed in England from the mid-16th to early-17th century and remained the prevalent English concordance throughout this period, going through approximately thirty-one printings between 1589 and 1615.
+Prior to its retirement, a concordance by William Knight appeared in 1610, though this received only one printing.
+It was not until 1622 that a widely popular substitute arose, when the theologian Clement Cotton authored a revised concordance to the New Testament.
+This was followed by an expanded edition covering the Old and New Testaments in 1627, which was further enlarged to include the Apocrypha in 1635.
+In the same period, John Downame published a shorter Briefe Concordance in 1630, which was later expanded through subsequent editions.
+Both Cotton and Downame's concordances remained in regular print throughout the following decades, though were joined increasingly by alternate versions from the mid-1640s on.

-The most famous one, Cruden's Concordance was the work of Alexander Cruden.
+The early eighteenth century saw the publication of the most famous English concordance, Cruden's Concordance, by Alexander Cruden.
 First published in 1738, it reached several editions in his own lifetime and has been re-edited, abridged and reprinted repeatedly.
 Cruden's work is not a complete concordance, and omits especially many references to proper names, but his last edition had a concordance to the deuterocanonical books of the Old Testament, which, however, is usually not reprinted.

 It was surpassed by three major concordances of the King James Version of the Bible, those of Robert Young, James Strong, and Walker.
+Others also followed.